ytjohn/ytwebsite/content/pages/resume.md

 - Work with hieradata to separate site or host specific data from logic.
 - Developed a system to automatically bootstrap new puppetmasters on demand.
 - Build highly available content distribution sites by integrating DevOps technologies including Cobbler, Jenkins, Puppet, and YAML.
+- Use ansible to orchestrate software upgrades and verify functionality.
+- Develop an ansible "toolbox" including configuration, playbooks and dynamic inventory files.
 - Document software and hardware configurations in flat, version controlled yaml format and build systems to generate configurations from the same.
 - Develop modules in Python/Django for an internal device management system, specifically data export APIs for integration with other systems.
 - Actively upgrading monitoring applications and configuration, including Nagios and NRPE checks, global messaging bus, and internal HUD (Heads Up Display).